technicole-t/JS-Revision/collections/mixture/arrays-objects-README.md

 # array and object challenges

-These challenges invoke more complex data structures, so it is recommended to move onto these after completing both the array-access problems and the object-access problems.
+These challenges involve more complex data structures, so it is recommended to move onto these after completing both the array-access problems and the object-access problems.

 These are designed to be done with tests.